ein-bandit/egtl-streckenwahl/readme.md

 # Setup

-tested with Node v9.5.0 - other versions may work as well
+tested with Node v10.5.0 - newer versions may work as well 10.0.* is minimum due to image preparation library "sharp" python needs to be installed on your system. additionally you will ned a system variable `PYTHON` pointing to python executable.

 1 - clone repository
 2 - run `npm install`
-3 - start app via `npm start`
+3 - start app via `npm start` or open the index.html file in chrome browser

 # Develepment